 What we loved about it!

 Well firstly the location we found!
 We have always wanted to stay in a traditional alpine chalet and here was our chance.
-But instead of it being a really touristy version it felt authentic, complete with the hosts children playing in the garden as we played cards on the balcony over looking the mountains!
-The apartment itself was traditional and yet modern, was comfortable and in a stunning location we could never have even imagined!
+But instead of it being a really touristy version it felt authentic, complete with the host’s children playing in the garden as we played cards on the balcony over looking the mountains!
+The apartment itself was traditional in amazing hand crafted furniture and yet at the same time modern and clean.
+It was comfortable and in a stunning location we could never have even imagined!
 Finding such a unique place and for a great price was so much more of an experience than just being in yet another hostel or hotel.

 Our host Giuseppe and his wife were also really helpful.
 It kind of feels like the benefits of Couchsurfing with the added benefit of privacy if you want it or also less awkwardness as you are a paying guest.
 We were picked up in his car from the main bus stop and driven up to the house, we could knock on their door at any time and ask about where is the best places to hike or where the shops are.
 We had access to a garden and could sit out on the terrace as the children played.
 It really did feel much more authentic and also much more of an added experience rather than just using your accommodation as a place to sleep!